jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

   ping vrf carrots fc00:0:50::1
   ```
 ## Configure SRv6-TE steering for L3VPN
 Rome's L3VPN IPv4 and IPv6 prefixes are associated with two classes of traffic.
-The "40" destinations (40.0.0.0/24 and fc00:0:40::/64) are for Bulk Transport (content replication or data backups) and thus are latency and loss tolerant.
+The "40" destinations (40.0.0.0/24 and fc00:0:40::/64) are Bulk Transport destinations (content replication or data backups) and thus are latency and loss tolerant.
 The "50" destinations (50.0.0.0/24 and fc00:0:50::/64) are for real time traffic (live video, etc.) and thus require the lowest latency path available.

 ### Create TE steering policy
-For our SRv6-TE purposes we'll leverage on-demand nexthop (ODN).
+For our SRv6-TE purposes we'll leverage the on-demand nexthop (ODN) feature set.
 Here is a nice example and explanation of ODN:
 https://xrdocs.io/design/blogs/latest-converged-sdn-transport-ig

 Using the ODN method, our the egress PE, xrd07, will need to advertise its L3VPN routes with color extended communities.
 We'll do this by first defining the extcomms, then setting up route-policies to match on destination prefixes and set the extcomm values.

-The ingress PE, xrd01, will then be configured with an SRv6 ODN steering policy that matches routes with the respective color and applies the appropriate SID stack on outbound traffic.
+The ingress PE, xrd01, will then be configured with SRv6 segment-lists and SRv6 ODN steering policies that match routes with the respective color and apply the appropriate SID stack on outbound traffic.

 1. On xrd07 advertise Rome's "40" and "50" prefixes with their respective color extended communities: